 - Media and entertainment, including Disney, Ubisoft, and Mattel.

 - Cosmetic and luxury, including L’Oréal, Chanel, and Dior.

 - Industry, telecom and high tech, including Samsung, Canon, and Thysskrupp.

 As companies go digital, there are opportunities to do more with less, which is really the point of technology.
 Yes, you can replace factory workers with robots.
 Yes, you can replace people with software.
-But this is usually not about ending a department.
+But digital is usually not about ending a department.
 It is usually about giving staff tools that make them dramatically more productive and effective.
 The low hanging fruit of AI and software is to make existing operations and organizations more efficient and effective.
 But where do you start?

-Most organizations already have tons of data (i.e., information) on their operations.
+Most organizations already have tons of data (i.e., information) about their operations.
 They have inventory reports, performance assessments, supply chain info and so on.
 It’s just that the information is located in emails, documents, reports and Excels sheets scattered across the company and its people.
 For example:

 - Staff in the purchasing office have tons of emails with suppliers about shipments and invoices.

 - Warehouse managers have tons of Excel spreadsheets and notes about current inventories.

 - Branch managers have tons of documents and reports floating around.